bruj0/kubectl-jsonlogs/README.md

-# kubectl-logs, kubectl-jq, and kubectl-jsonlogs Plugins
+# kubectl-jsonlogs Plugin

-kubectl plugins to parse and colorize JSON and timestamped logs, similar to `jq` but optimized for Kubernetes log streams.
+kubectl plugin to parse and colorize JSON and timestamped logs, similar to `jq` but optimized for Kubernetes log streams.

-- **kubectl-logs**: Pipe-based plugin for command-line usage
-- **kubectl-jq**: Works as both a kubectl plugin and k9s plugin (containers scope)
-- **kubectl-jsonlogs**: Works as both a kubectl plugin and k9s plugin (pods/logs scope) - **Recommended for k9s pods/logs view**
+- **kubectl-jsonlogs**: Works as both a kubectl plugin and k9s plugin (pods/logs scope)

 ## Features